Cost to Move Electric Meter and Gas Meter

 If you’d like another supplier to move your meters, you will have to fully switch to that company.
 You will need to factor in the price of the new supplier and consider this when weighing up the cost of moving a gas and electric meter.

-If you’re moving your gas and electric meters more than a metre away, you will need to get your electricity distributor and gas transporter to sort out the supply pipe outside.
+If you’re moving your gas and electric meters more than a metre away, you will need to get your electricity distributor and gas supplier to sort out the supply pipe outside.

 It’s important you get a quote from them for the work they have to do.
 Once they have done their part, your gas and electric supplier will arrange for the meter to be moved.

-You will also have to consider the cost of fitting a meter box, reconnecting your gas and electric meters and preparatory digging for big jobs.
-You will have to find out your electrician’s daily rate for the work which can be anywhere from £150-£300 plus per day.
+You will also have to consider the cost of fitting a meter box, reconnecting your gas meter and electric meters and preparatory digging for big jobs.

 Legal and Safety Considerations

-Moving a gas or electric meter is highly regulated for safety reasons.
+Moving a electricity or gas meter is highly regulated for safety reasons.
 Attempting to move a meter yourself is not only illegal, as already mentioned, but it can put you and your household at serious risk.

 Only licensed contractors and your energy supplier are legally allowed to relocate a gas or electricity meter.

-After the meters have been moved, ensure carbon monoxide alarms are installed near gas meters and heating systems.
-Confirm with the contractor that all work complies with regulations.
+After the meters have been moved, ensure carbon monoxide alarms are installed in accordance with manufacturer instructions and near gas meters and heating systems.
+Confirm with the contractor that all work complies with regulations and any legal requirements.

 Moving Gas and Electric Meter Checklist